 Recipe Notes

-Note 1: Oat flour: To make oat flour: Add old-fashioned or quick oats to a blender or food processor and blend until the oats resemble flour -- a fine powder.
-If needed, stir and re-blend to break up larger chunks of oats -- it should look like flour.
-Now measure to get 4 tablespoons for the dough.
+Note 1: To make oat flour, add old-fashioned or quick oats to a blender or food processor and blend until the oats resemble flour.
+If needed, stir and re-blend to break up larger chunks of oatsโ€”it should be a fine powder.
+Then measure to get 4 tablespoons for the dough.

-Note 2: Flour: If you press a measuring cup into a bag of flour and scoop, you will pack in way too much flour, resulting in the wrong texture of cookie.
+Note 2: If you press a measuring cup into a bag of flour and scoop, you will pack in way too much flour, resulting in the wrong texture of cookie.
 To accurately measure the flour, spoon the flour into the measuring cup until its overfilled.
 Then use the back of a table knife to level the measuring cup at the top.

-Note 3: Calories do not include M&M's as the amount you use will vary on personal preferences.
-To estimate, 10 M&M's (6 in the dough and 4 on top) contain about 40 calories.
+Nutrition Note: Calories do not include M&Mโ€™s as the amount you use will vary on personal preferences.
+To estimate, 10 M&Mโ€™s (6 in the dough and 4 on top) contain about 40 calories.

-Nutrition Facts
+Nutrition

 Serving: 1serving | Calories: 298kcal | Carbohydrates: 39g | Protein: 3g | Fat: 14g | Saturated Fat: 9g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 4g | Trans Fat: 1g | Cholesterol: 59mg | Sodium: 260mg | Potassium: 66mg | Fiber: 1g | Sugar: 25g | Vitamin A: 434IU | Vitamin C: 1mg | Calcium: 35mg | Iron: 1mg